jjiang95/phase-3-final-project/README.md

 # 💴 Expense Tracker 💴

-Welcome to my final project of phase 3 at Flatiron!
-This is a Python-based CLI application for tracking personal expenses.
-Add, edit, delete, filter, export, or custom-aggregate expense entries stored in an SQL database.
+Welcome to my final project of phase 3 at Flatiron, a Python-based CLI application for tracking personal expenses.
+Add, edit, delete, filter, export to .csv, or custom-aggregate expense entries stored in an SQL database.

 ## Installation